-(b) Harassment
+C) General Harassment

-- (i) The Employer and the Union recognize the right of employees to work in an environment free from all harassment and agree to cooperate in attempting to resolve, in a confidential manner, any complaints of harassment which may arise in the workplace.
-These complaints shall be addressed in accordance with Board Policy. - (ii) An employee may initiate a grievance under this clause at any step of the grievance procedure.
+- i) The Employer and the Union recognize the right of employees to work in an environment free from all harassment and agree to cooperate in attempting to resolve, in a confidential manner, any complaints of harassment which may arise in the workplace. - ii) An employee may initiate a grievance under this clause at any step of the grievance procedure.
 Grievances under this clause will be handled with all possible confidentiality and dispatch.

-ARTICLE 5: UNION SECURITY
+ARTICLE 5 UNION SECURITY